mgerstner/buffer-overflow-training/examples/phone2overflow/README.md

 ### `sip_get_callid()` is a Zero Byte Terminated Buffer Overflow

-It is not that obvious at first, because the regular expression handling code is so careless and not checking and target buffer lengths at all.
-However, although the `regexec()` call also does not receive and source buffer length, it is a function that expects properly zero-terminated strings.
+It is not that obvious at first, because the regular expression handling code is so careless and not checking any target buffer lengths at all.
+However, although the `regexec()` call also does not receive a source buffer length, it is a function that expects properly zero-terminated strings.
 Thus the regular expression will only consider payload content up to the first zero byte.
 This limits our exploit payload considerably.
 Our execve snippet from